Charles-Zhang-Somewhere/Somewhere/README.md

 ```
 Finish draft GUI
+Read (file): by ID / filename, priority filename, automatically interpret integers as IDs (thus after a find or files command one can further inspect tags etc using read command
+Files command rename to items
+Add command during add if directory append trailing slash to differentiate it from regular files
+Open: switch home directory
+Archive: zip the home directory (and put the archive inside it)
+Find action: copy (file to clipboard), copynames, copypaths

 Add file watcher
 `create` for knowledge when file without title (instead of creating a seperate **knowledge** table, it would be nice if we have all existing commands)
 `add` wiht cut from foreign